aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Don’t let statistics do a number on you.
+> 🥠 Your fortune said you need to make a donation.
+Follow the Paypal link.

-Last update: Tue Aug 19 05:10:12 2025
+Last update: Wed Aug 20 05:10:10 2025

 ### Let's play! 🎮